peppelinux/UniTools/schede_insegnamenti/README.md

 Utility used to get the full json objects from website: http://www.unical.it/portale/portaltemplates/view/view_scheda_insegnamento.cfm

-from the downloaded json file/object it could be possibile to integrate in your own coded procedure the http request call needed to fetch other kinds of information.
+from the downloaded json file/object it could be possibile to integrate in your own coded procedure the http request call needed to fetch other kinds of informations.

 Requirements (pip install):
 =============================